MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-the-hyper-v-extensible-switch.md

 ---
 title: Overview of the Hyper-V Extensible Switch
-description: Windows Server 2012 introduces the Hyper-V Extensible Switch (also called the Hyper-V Virtual Switch), which is a virtual Ethernet switch that runs in the management operating system of the Hyper-V parent partition. ms.assetid: 78181C72-FBFD-4860-A664-C297997D780F ms.author: windows-driver-content ms.date: 04/20/2017
+description: This section provides an overview of the Hyper-V Extensible Switch ms.assetid: 78181C72-FBFD-4860-A664-C297997D780F ms.author: windows-driver-content ms.date: 04/20/2017